Chris Murphy (manager)

+Murphy was awarded the Medal of the Order of Australia posthumously in the 2024 Australia Day Honours for "service to the performing arts through music".

 Early life

 Christopher Mark Murphy was born on 9 November 1954 and grew up in Darlinghurst.
 His father, Mark Murphy, had run a theatrical booking agency, Mark Murphy & Associates, in Wollongong since 1960.
 A year after Mark died in 1969, Murphy, at the age of 16, joined his mother in running the agency but shifted its focus to rock music acts.
 Initially called Solo Management Agency, it became part of Murphy Media Academy (MMA) which eventually had offices in Australia and internationally.

 Manager of INXS (1979–1995)

 Murphy continued as a booking agent until late in 1979 when he met with Gary Morris, then-manager of Australian rock groups Midnight Oil and INXS.
 Morris wanted to focus on Midnight Oil and asked Murphy to look after INXS, Murphy recalled:

 Nevertheless, by 1980 Murphy had "dissolved his rock agency and became manager of the band".
 He subsequently hired Gary Grant as the group's touring manager and by 1982 Grant was his business partner at MMA Management.
 In July that year Murphy had brokered a deal with Atco Records for INXS after "[he] had made numerous overseas trips setting up contacts".
 Grant declared that the "direct signing to a US label was one of the crucial elements in INXS's success".
 In 1983 MMA set up an office in New York and during the next three years either Murphy or Grant spent "10, 11 months of each year there".

 In late 1984 Melbourne-based alternative rock group, Models, were considering breaking up, their label Mushroom Records tempted them with an offer of recording with US producer Reggie Lucas.
 INXS encouraged Murphy to sign the group to MMA: under his influence Models pursued a more commercial sound to a radio-friendly format.
 Models relocated to Sydney and long-term member, Andrew Duffield, was forced out of the group by Murphy under "controversial circumstances".

 According to The Canberra Times' Tony Sarno "in the industry [Grant] and his partner [Murphy] are seen as good operators".
 By April 1986 INXS were "selling records overseas.
 Lots of them.
 [Grant] delights in telling how INXS, no, MMA Management as well have calculated success in America.
 He talks quickly, with an authority bordering on aggression".

 Jenny Morris (ex-The Crocodiles, QED) told Stuart Coupe of The Canberra Times that back in 1985 Murphy "rang up and said, 'Why don't you come on the road with INXS for a couple of weeks and fill in a bit of time' ...
 I thought I might as well, and that turned into a two years thing that meant I did two world tours with the band".
 Morris had supplied backing vocals on their April 1984 album, The Swing, she performed a duet with INXS' lead singer, Michael Hutchence on their cover version of "Jackson" (also in April on Dekadance), and toured with them from 1985.